obsidiansystems/ledger-app-nervos/README.md

 value = 20
 ```

-and uncomment the block_assembler block at the end of ckb.toml and change the 'message' to '0x':
+and also add this block to the end of the file:

 ```
 [block_assembler]